 Chloramphenicol, an antibiotic used to treat ear and eye infections

 Medicines used to help you relax, sleep or relieve anxiety, such as barbiturates and sedatives

 Phenothiazines and antipsychotic agents, medicines used to treat mental disorders

-Zidovudine and rifampicin, drugs used to treat infections
+Flucloxacillin, zidovudine or rifampicin, drugs used to treat infections

 Your doctor and pharmacist may have more information on medicines to be careful with or to avoid while taking Mersyndol Forte.